Autumn

 During this section, we learn about the plants and animals that can be seen in autumn.

 Parks are green spaces similar to forests.
-Unlike forests, parks are often covered by a grass surface that is maintained by humans.
+Unlike forests, parks are often covered by a grass surface that is maintained by people.

 Parks are common in cities.
 They are often recreational spaces where you can play games, walk, or have a picnic.